kainos-birmingham-academy-2026/team3-frontend/README.md

 - On insufficient permissions or a missing role: re-renders the form with an appropriate error
 - On an unauthorised backend response: clears the session and redirects to `/login`

-### `POST /job-role-list/:id/delete`
+### `POST /job-role-list/:id/status`

-Deletes a job role through the backend `DELETE /api/job-roles/:id` endpoint.
+Changes a job role between open and closed through the backend status endpoint.

 - Requires an authenticated administrator session
 - Is submitted from the confirmation dialog on the job role detail page
+- Sends `CLOSED` when closing an open role and `OPEN` when reopening a closed role
-- On success: redirects to `/job-role-list`
+- On success: redirects to `/job-role-list/:id`
 - On insufficient permissions or a missing role: renders the job role list with an appropriate error
 - On an unauthorised backend response: clears the session and redirects to `/login`